Feiyue Martial Arts Shoe Review

 If you are just transitioning to a shoe with this minimal level of padding, please take it very slow at first.
 If you want a pair of shoes that will give you a little more protection but are still minimalist leaning, check out Asics’ Onitsuka Tiger Ultimate 81s.

 Given the simplicity and minimalist nature of Feiyues, you would be correct in assuming that they are very light.
 However, they definitely aren’t the absolute lightest out there you could find.
 This is because of the slab of rubber they use for the sole.
 The balance of the shoe is actually a little more exaggerated than normal running shoes as there is really no weight above the sole of the shoe.
+For martial artists, balance is everything.
+Without it, it’s hard to achieve proper stance, which makes executing moves more complicated.
+In addition, the light weight of the shoes allow for faster footwork and leg speed, a must for martial arts.

 The grip wears down quickly with any sort of heavy training, especially cat leaps and wall runs.
 The rest of the shoe is pretty durable and includes metal eyelets.
 Nothing is likely to cause you any real problems before the grip is completely destroyed, which isn’t necessarily saying very much.
 In isolation, I would rate the durability as poor, but for the price you can’t really expect very much.
 Considering you could buy several pairs of Feiyues for the same price as most other parkour shoes, the durability issue disappears.